Mediatek-Cloud/mcs-resources/content/en/tutorial/managing_firmware.md

 * URL: the download url of the firmware being passed

 Also, for 7681 device, we handle the upgradeprocess in the device, and you do not have to do any other coding.
-Just be noted that you have to set the firmware version properly.
-7681 device can only upgrade to firmware with higher version.
+Just be noted that you have to set the firmware version uniquely, and due to 7681 device limitation, it can only upgrade to firmware with higher version.

 ## Calling APIs to report and download firmware from MCS